-The metabolism of every cell in the body is regulated by the thyroid gland which affects growth and development as well digestive function, muscle control, mood, brain function and bone maintenance.
+The metabolism of every cell in the body is regulated by the thyroid gland which affects growth and development as well as digestive function, muscle control, mood, brain function and bone maintenance.

 Much of the evidence to date identifies that exercise increases metabolism and improves thyroid function.

-More intense aerobic exercise especially in terms of cardiovascular exercise greatly affects the levels of circulating thyroid hormones.
+More intense aerobic exercise, especially in terms of cardiovascular exercise, greatly affects the levels of circulating thyroid hormones.

-A study on exercise intensity and thyroid hormone levels found that as intensity increased, thyroid stimulating hormone levels also continued to rise.
+A study on exercise intensity and thyroid hormone levels found that as the intensity increased, thyroid stimulating hormone levels also continued to rise.

 Many years of research have identified that high levels of the sex hormone oestrogen are one of the main risk factors for breast cancer and can also contribute to type 2 diabetes, abdominal obesity and metabolic syndrome.

 Age related testosterone decline in men can also lead to hormone imbalances that result in health issues such as type 2 diabetes and depression.

 Taking a holistic approach and focussing on factors that maintain hormone balance naturally is essential in terms of reducing the risk of life limiting or debilitating conditions.

 According to studies high intensity resistance training has the most beneficial effect on testosterone levels in men.